-- Ensure that they liaise with the Local Authority and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Headteacher/ Head of Academy, the Principal of a College or Proprietor or member of Governing Body of an independent school. - Ensure that in the event of allegations of abuse being made against staff (including supply staff, volunteers and contractors) and the Headteacher/ Head of Academy, where the Headteacher/ Head of Academy is also the sole proprietor of an independent school, allegations should be reported directly to the Designated Officer (DO).
-Therefore, ensuring effective whistleblowing procedures are in place. - Ensure that the appointed member of the Governing Body for safeguarding holds the Headteacher/ Head of Academy to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff receive regular safeguarding and child protection updates including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Trustees should also ensure that this training is integrated, aligned and considered as part of the whole school or college's safeguarding approach and culture of vigilance. - Ensure that the school has appropriate filtering and monitoring systems in place to limit children's exposure to inappropriate and harmful online content and ensure that staff, pupils and visitors to their site follow their school / setting's acceptable use policy / online safety policy.
-Trustees should also ensure that this is regularly reviewed and risk assessed to keep up with evolving cyber-crime technologies. - Ensure that children are taught about safeguarding, keeping themselves safe, including online safety through Relationships Education (Primary) or Relationships and Sex Education (Secondary) and that this approach to teaching is adapted to meet the needs of more vulnerable pupils, victims of abuse and some SEND children. - Ensure that a Designated Teacher is appointed to promote the educational achievement of looked after children, including working with the Local Authority's virtual school Headteacher and discuss how pupil premium funding for looked after children will be used.
+- Ensure that they liaise with the Local Authority and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Headteacher/ Head of Academy, the Principal of a College or Proprietor or member of Trustees of an independent school. - Ensure that in the event of allegations of abuse being made against staff (including supply staff, volunteers and contractors) and the Headteacher/ Head of Academy, where the Headteacher/ Head of Academy is also the sole proprietor of an independent school, allegations should be reported directly to the Designated Officer (DO).
+Therefore, ensuring effective whistleblowing procedures are in place. - Ensure that the appointed member of the Trustees for safeguarding holds the Headteacher/ Head of Academy to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff receive regular safeguarding and child protection updates including online safety (which, amongst other things includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Trustees should also ensure that this training is integrated, aligned and considered as part of Brambles Primary Academy's safeguarding approach and culture of vigilance. - Ensure that the academy has appropriate filtering and monitoring systems in place to limit children's exposure to potentially harmful and inappropriate online material.
+This includes ensuring that an effective whole school approach to online safety is in place to empower the school to protect and educate pupils, students and staff in their use of technology and establish mechanisms to identify, intervene in and escalate any concerns where appropriate.
+This also means confirming that staff, pupils and visitors to their site follow Brambles Primary Academy's Online Safety/Mobile and Smart Technology/Acceptable Use Policy (which reflects the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (ie., 3G, 4G and 5G).
+Trustees will also ensure that this is regularly reviewed and risk assessed to keep up with evolving cyber-crime technologies and that parents and carers are communicated with to reinforce the messages of children staying safe online (inclusive of online sites that children access and who, from the school, they talk to online, for example remote education).